 Boston Common and Boston Public Garden Adjacent to the Beacon Hill neighborhood, lay down on a grass in America’a oldest and park, Boston Common.
 Ice skating on Frog Pond is a popular past time during winter while summer months bring free theater performances by the Commonwealth Shakespeare Company.
 At the end of Charles Street, at the Boston Public Garden, to us the most beautiful garden in the world, you’ll find the famous bronze Make Way For Ducklings sculptures and the iconic Swan Boats.

 Restaurants – walking distance from State Room:

-Bastille Kitchen You can only eat so much New England clam chowder and while lobster rolls are undeniably delicious sometimes you want something more modern.
-Craving a bit of nouvelle cuisine?
-What you need is a good, classic French brasserie with a great scene, cool design, good selection of rosés and “in” liquor brands.
+Bastille Kitchen You can only eat so much of New England clam chowder -sometimes you simply crave a classic French brasserie.
 Bastille always hits the spot for us.
 It is an interesting 15-20 minute walk from State Room: a little historic and a little industrial.
 You’ll pass by the Boston Tea Party Ships & Museum as you cross the river.
-There, you’ll find loads of great stores, galleries and other food & drink places to explore.
+There, you’ll find many great stores, galleries and other food & drink places to explore.

-Mistral The restaurant to go to if you are in mood for sophisticated but unpretentious scene.
+Mistral The restaurant to go to if you are in mood for a sophisticated but unpretentious scene.
 The food is simply incredible.
-With no exception, we always get the beef tenderloin, mashed potato and white truffle oil pizza.
+With no exception, we always get the Beef Tenderloin, Mashed Potato and White truffle Oil Pizza.
 Mistral has never undelivered in the almost 20 years we have been grateful to dine there.